MKQuantum/GenerativeAIFramework/README.md

 With each approach, the following considerations may need to be addressed:

 - [ ] Transparency on how the Enterprise will use Generative AI (Text Generation for example)
-- [ ] Show stakeholder involvment from across the Enterprise (Legal, Tech, Business, HR, etc.)
+- [ ] Show stakeholder involvement from across the Enterprise (Legal, Tech, Business, HR, etc.)
 - [ ] Make it a [Living Document](https://www.cio.com/article/472690/6-best-practices-to-develop-a-corporate-use-policy-for-generative-ai.html) to show the Enterprise Policy is keeping up to date
 - [ ] Ensure the language is inclusive of all stakeholders and not just a tech audience

 ## Risk and Controls

-A Risk and Controls Matrix is a tool that can help the [3 Lines of Defence](https://github.blog/2023-02-24-3-ways-to-meet-compliance-needs-without-slowing-down-agility/) have a common understanding of Risk in the Enterprise, highlight any control gaps, and provide a realistic path to address any gaps of deficiences.
+A Risk and Controls Matrix is a tool that can help the [3 Lines of Defence](https://github.blog/2023-02-24-3-ways-to-meet-compliance-needs-without-slowing-down-agility/) have a common understanding of Risk in the Enterprise, highlight any control gaps, and provide a realistic path to address any gaps of deficiencies.

 It's important for any new Technology to start with basic controls, such as code reviews, and then over time add controls that are more specific to the technology (such as Retrieval Augmented Generation for Generative AI).